 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track, we will discuss three difficulties ADD adults face in group interfacing.
+On this track, we will discuss three difficulties ADHD adults face in group interfacing.
 These three difficulties are shifting gears rapidly, running out of gas, and setting the cruise control for mega-speed.
 We will also discuss five tips for group interfacing.
 These five tips are Being Prepared, Doing Your Homework, Practicing, Watching and Listening, and Watching Your Watch.

 Charlie tried to pay attention to the conversation, but his mind was racing as he tried to think of something to say before anyone could ask him a question he couldn’t answer.
 Charlie said that when he heard someone say something about recent activity in the Oval Office, he eagerly jumped into the conversation.

-Charlie stated, “I once had to build this circular room for a customer.
+Charlie stated, "I once had to build this circular room for a customer.
 I was so excited that I could finally contribute to the conversation through the lead-in about an oval office that I started rambling.
 I was about halfway through my story when I noticed everyone was looking at me funny.
 I finally realized they had been talking about the Oval Office, in the White House, and had to try to laugh off my mistake.
-It was embarrassing.”
-Sound like a blunder an ADD client of yours has made lately?
+It was embarrassing."
+Sound like a blunder an ADHD client of yours has made lately?

-Obviously, this overstimulation can cause mental fatigue, and the ADD adult might then run out of gas.
-For ADDers who set the cruise control for mega-speed, as you are aware, impulsivity and lack of inhibition are often attempts to fend off the mental fatigue of running out of gas.
+Obviously, this overstimulation can cause mental fatigue, and the ADHD adult might then run out of gas.
+For ADHDers who set the cruise control for mega-speed, as you are aware, impulsivity and lack of inhibition are often attempts to fend off the mental fatigue of running out of gas.
 They often end up saying inappropriate, silly, or rude comments because they have a tendency to talk first and think later.

 5 Tips for Success with Group Interfacing

 Tip # 4 - Watch & Listen